beaverDamDemo/python-fastapi-online-course-access-time-cost/README.md

 ## Env files

-- To use local postgres, rename env.dev.example to .env.dev
 - To use live aiven postgres, you need .env.prod, which is not in the codebase

 ## Project structure